 North Salem

-Outhouse Orchards is one to save on your list for September, when you’ll be able to pick a variety of apples, pears, and peaches.
-Come fall time, there will also be corn mazes, hay rides, and pumpkin picking to enjoy.
+Outhouse Orchards is one to save on your list for September until October, when you’ll be able to pick apples, pears, peaches, and even flowers at your own pace.
+Come fall time, there will be corn mazes, hayrides, and pumpkin picking to enjoy.
+You can also pre-pay for a small bag of fruit for $30, or $45 for a large bag.
+Plus, enjoy the stunning orchard views during your stay.
+View the detailed ripening schedule here.